 This information sets out what to expect from remote education when COVID restrictions require most children in Kinoulton Primary School to remain at home.

 We will aim to teach the same curriculum remotely as we do in school wherever possible and appropriate.

 The work provided is expected to take KS1 children about 3 hours (less for Reception children) and about 4 hours a day for KS2 children.

 Children will access online remote education through Microsoft Teams and the school website.
 Microsoft Notebook and Word are also used to make pupils’ recording easier for certain tasks.

-Children who don’t have online access at home may attend school (along with the children of critical workers and vulnerable children) or request home learning packs from school.
+In the event of another whole school closure, children who don’t have online access at home may attend school (along with the children of critical workers and vulnerable children) or request home learning packs from school.

 Feedback on children’s completed tasks is provided daily by teachers.

 Depending on the notice of closure given to the school the full provision set out above may not be available in the first day or two.

 Full class/school closures:

 Children are expected to engage with the remote learning provided.
 Teachers will monitor children’s engagement and contact parents should there be any concerns.
 We will try to work with you to remove any barriers to learning.